lmammino/loige.co/astro/src/content/posts/2018-12-17_random-emoji-in-your-prompt-how-and-why/index.md

 tags:
   - bash
   - shell
+description: Customize your terminal prompt with Bash PS1 variable and RANDOM function to show a random emoji on each command.
+Learn Bash arrays, escape sequences, and functions.
+Emojis make your terminal more fun and keep your morale up during debugging.
 ---

 In this article, we will see how to customize our terminal prompt and add a random emoji in it.